mihailfox/proxmox-openapi/docs/spa-deployment.md

 - The Pages workflow is the source of truth and runs automatically on every `main` push that touches SPA or schema inputs.
 - Feature branches should rely on the preview provided by `npm run ui:dev`.
-Only merge once the regression suite and UI e2e tests pass locally.
+Only merge once the targeted unit suites and UI end-to-end tests pass locally.
 - Schedule a manual dispatch before major releases if automation has been paused or when a regenerated schema needs to ship independently of code changes.